civican/legisinfo/42-1/bills/C-44/bill_text.md

 ### Section 42

-This Part, other than sections 44.1 **and** 44.**2**, does not apply in respect of an injury or a disease, or the aggravation of an injury or a disease, if the injury or disease, or the aggravation, is one for which a pension may be granted under the `Pension Act`.
+This Part, other than sections 44.1 and 44.2, does not apply in respect of an injury or a disease, or the aggravation of an injury or a disease, if the injury or disease, or the aggravation, is one for which a pension may be granted under the `Pension Act`.

 ### Section 277